-After eight late September days away from the UK we had arrived in the sixth and final country of our mini-tour of the region.
+Reliving my 2017 tour of the Balkans…….
+Timișoara, Romania After eight late September days away from the UK we had arrived in the sixth and final country of our mini-tour of the region.
 Had we left the best to last?
 On balance, we probably had.
 Our spacious & modern apartment was set in a lovely […]

 Tbilisi, Georgia I adore the Georgian capital having visited twice – arriving by train from Yerevan in 2015 and departing by train for Baku in 2019.
 How apt that I am writing about the wonderful city on St George’s Day.
 Here is an account of my 2019 visit.
 The very comfortable Art Rooms Hotel where […]